 Terrilyn “Terri” Alaniz is a Texas Master Naturalist, Artist, Graphic Designer, Nature Photographer, Writer, and mother of two young birders.
 Originally from Newfoundland, Canada, first moving to Harlingen in 1996.
 At a young age her grandparents instilled a love for nature, with her accompanying them on trips to view "Newfie Parrots" (Atlantic Puffins) and yearly visits to the Northern Gannet Colonies.

 As the Chair of Marketing for the Rio Grande Valley Birding Festival, she has worked on different graphics, videos, illustrations, magazine advertisements, this website, and other media for the RGVBF.
-She is also the Publicity Chair for the Arroyo Colorado Audubon Society where she contributes articles and designs newsletters.
+She's the Publicity Chair for the Arroyo Colorado Audubon Society where she contributes articles and designs newsletters.
 She also leads many of their field trips.

 Dorian Anderson